Associations and institutions are welcome to apply to become members of the ALCC.

 Under the Copyright Act the use of all or a substantial part of copyright protected material is an infringement.
 As a result, the use of an insubstantial part is not.
 But determining what is a substantial part is tricky.

 There is no definition of ‘substantial part’ but it has relates to the quality of what is used rather than the quantity.
 There is no magic percentage that is insubstantial; the courts have refused to prescribe a proportion amounting to a substantial part, relying rather on whether the part used was an ‘essential’, ‘vital’ or ‘material’ part.
-Generally, if the material is distinct enough for someone to want to use it, it will be considered substantial.
+Generally, if the material is distinct enough for someone to want to use it, it will like be considered substantial.
 Unfortunately, this makes it very hard to rely on a defence of insubstantial part.

 You can do anything you have permission to do through a copyright licence.
 If you have a licence to use the material from the copyright owner, and your use is within the scope of the licence, then you have not infringed copyright.
 The good thing about licences is that you don’t have to know the law – you just have to follow directions.
-Our information on copyright licensing link to Copyright licensing provides more comprehensive information about copyright licences.
+Our information on copyright licensing provides more comprehensive information about copyright licences.

 Statutory licences are set out in the Copyright Act and allow material to be used without asking the copyright owner.
 But they are also like licences in that require you follow certain steps and pay remuneration.
 This money is provided to a copyright collecting society, which then distributes it to the creators.
 There are statutory licences in Australia for education, government and music.